Dr. Bhim Rao Ambedkar College: Seminar hall

 The college has a seminar hall with a capacity of 250.
 It frequently hosts seminars, workshops and lectures where prominent people from industry and commerce are invited to speak to undergraduate students.
 The college has recently developed a conference room to cater to the growing needs of students from professional courses for group discussions, seminars, presentations, panel discussions and so on, which form a vital part of their curriculum.

 Banking

-The college is host to a fully computerised branch of Oriental Bank of Commerce which provides banking facilities to the teaching & non-teaching staff, students of the college and residents of the area.
-The college is also planning to provide an ATM facility.
+The college has a fully computerised branch of Punjab National Bank which provides banking facilities to the teaching & non-teaching staff, students of the college and residents of the area.
+The college also has an ATM facility.

 Medical centre

 The facility of WUS Health Centre (East Campus) has been provided in the residential campus of the college.
 The college does not provide residential facilities to students at present.
 The centre caters to the needs of university employees residing in trans-Yamuna area.
 Aid facility is available free of cost to the college students.

 The college maintains power back up, canteen, photostat and other necessities at the university subsidised rates.
 A 24-hour operational petrol pump is found exactly adjacent to the college premises providing convenience to students, faculty and residents of the area alike.
 The college is also taking initiatives on the recommendations given by the Delhi project report prepared by Samakhayam in Feb 2008.